darrpama/SQL2_Info21_v1.0-2/README.md

 If *csv* files were used to add data to the tables, they must also be uploaded to the GIT repository.

+*All tasks must be named in the format of names for School 21, for example A5_s21_memory. \
+In the future, Whether a task belongs to a block will be determined by the name of the block in the task name, e.g. "CPP3_SmartCalc_v2.0" belongs to the CPP block. \*

 ## Part 2.
 Changing data

 Create a *part2.sql* script, in which, in addition to what is described below, add test queries/calls for each item.